V-i-x-x/win11-kernel-execution-syscall-hijack/Readme.md

 > ⚠️ **Note**: This is intended for educational and research purposes only.
 Unauthorized use may violate laws and policies.

+**It doesn’t have to be a full routine — you can hijack the syscall to jump to a kernel-mode ROP gadget and even chain multiple gadgets for advanced execution**

 ---

 ### 🧨 Offensive Applications & APT Use Cases